vaginessa/dns-wiki/FAQ.md

 A big [hosts](http://en.wikipedia.org/wiki/Hosts_%28file%29) file can also slow-down non high-end smartphones, block some ads which some developer need to get money and can block some sites you may need.
 There are also other solutions to handle it, like MoaAB or and Xposed module called UnbelovedHosts.
 For additional question take a look over [here](https://github.com/ukanth/afwall/wiki/Advertisements-blocking).

 <a name="FAQ39"></a>
-##### (39) Can I ask xyz that was not written down here?
+##### (39) Can I ask xyz that was not written down over here?

 > If you have any question, please leave a message in the [XDA AFWall+ forum thread](http://forum.xda-developers.com/showthread.php?t=1957231).

-**If possible please do not ask questions using GitHub issues report!** Because GitHub issues are designed for bug reports and feature requests.
+**If possible please do not ask questions using GitHub issues report!** Because GitHub issues are designed for [bug reports](https://github.com/ukanth/afwall/wiki/HOWTO-Report-Bug) and feature requests.

 <a name="FAQ40"></a>
 ##### (40) Is there a BusyBox solution that doesn't need root?

 > Yes, there is a solution coded by [Jared Burrows](https://plus.google.com/+JaredBurrows) but it doesn't provide all extra binaries, the most common used are included in this package.
 Visit [this page](http://www.burrowsapps.com/) for more information, or get it directly from Google Play Store.
-We not recommend to use it!
+We not recommend to use it due several problems that package might contains.

 <a name="FAQ41"></a>
 ##### (41) What does UID mean?